dannydb/dannydb.github.io/index.md

 ---
 body_class: homepage
-description: I‘m a designer and developer at <a href="https://nytimes.com">The New York Times</a>.
+description: 'I‘m a designer and developer at <a href="https://planning.center">Planning Center</a>.
+Previously, I was a designer, developer and editor at The New York Times and NPR. '
 layout: home
 title: Danny DeBelius

 ---